 Steven gave a lot of people at Chino’s Paradise a gift that day.
 He showed all of us what it means to never give up, even in the face of the impossible.

-Over the next 28 years, his strength, his positive attitude and love never wavered.
-He has always been there cheering me on, celebrating my victories, and comforting me when life seemed to crumble when my mom had her stroke and my dad passed away.
+Over the years, his strength, his positive attitude and love have never wavered.
+He has always been there cheering me on, celebrating my victories, helping and comforting me when when my mom had a stroke and my dad passed away, and life was unbearable.

-For those who love romantic quotes, here are two more.
-The first is about remaining who you are, maintaining your individuality in a relationship, while bringing out the best in each other.
+For those who love romantic quotes, here is one about maintaining your individuality in a relationship, while bringing out the best in each other.

 This second quote touches me deeply as it talks about becoming so entwined, so connected that there is no separation between the two.

 Endless Love is not some unattainable fairy tale.
-It connects with one’s inner spirit rather than one’s outer facade.
-The real magic happens by recognizing the sacred in the ordinary, the mystical in the mundane and the spiritual int the extraordinary.
-It’s where the better for worse, richer for poorer, in sickness and health is really put to the test.
+It’s what happens when you connect with someone’s inner spirit rather than their outer facade.
+The real magic happens by recognizing the sacred in the ordinary, the mystical in the mundane, and the spiritual in the extraordinary.
+It’s where the better for worse, richer for poorer, in sickness and health is put to the test.
 Endless Love can happen to any two people at anytime.
 It requires work, but brings such great rewards.